thor314/zkhn-rust-api/README.md

 If `cargo shuttle run` gives an error about docker on MacOS, run `brew install --cask docker`, open Docker (GUI) in /Applications, check that docker is running via `docker info`.

+### Documentation
+run `cargo shuttle run` and visit `localhost:8000/docs/swagger-ui` or `localhost:8000/docs/rapidoc` for route documentation.

+🏗️ API is currently under construction: not all routes may function as expected! 🏗️

 See `api/tests` for usage.

 ## Deploy to Shuttle